jennchang23/netflixproductupdate/README.md

 Both datasets were in CSV format

 ## TRANSFORM - What data cleaning/transformation was required?
 - Cleaning
+  - Both datasets: drop all null values
+  - Netflix: kept all columns as is as Netflix data serves as parent dataset
+  - Rotten Tomatoes: exclude all columns except for rotten_tomatoes_link, movie_title, in_theaters_date, tomatometer_status, tomatometer_rating, audience_rating

 - Joining
+  - Join datasets based on unique key concatenated by movie title and release year

 - Filtering
+  - Filtered both datasets for movies specifically (excluded TV shows)

 - Aggregating
+  -

 ## LOAD
  - The type of final production database to load the data into (relational or non-relational).